Checkmk/checkmk/CONTRIBUTING.md

 The style definition file, `.style.yapf`, lives in the root directory of the project repository, where YAPF picks it up automatically.
-YAPF itself lives in a virtualenv managed by pipenv in `check_mk/.venv`, you can run it with `make format-python` or pipenv run yapf`.
+YAPF itself lives in a virtualenv managed by pipenv in `check_mk/virtual-envs/2.7/.venv`, you can run it with `make format-python` or `scripts/run-pipenv run yapf`.

 #### Manual invocation: Single file ===